rwiankowski/azurepractical/Content/Part2/highlyAvailableDeployments.md

     - systemctl enable nginx
     ```

+4. Update the Configuration of the Load Balancer created in excercise 2.3.1
+    - Remove the (now non-existent) VMs from the backed configuration
+    - Add the newly-created VM Scale Set as the backend of the Load Balancer

 [< 2.2 - Azure Virtual Machines](./azureVirtualMachines.md) | [Home - Course Contents](../Contents.md) |  [ Part 3 - Multi-Network Environments >](../Part3/partThreeIndex.md)